-The view from the quiet Café Renoir looks on to my favourite part of the garden: the famous swing, La Balançoire, painted by Renoir in 1876 while he lived here for a year.
+The view from the quiet Café Renoir looks on to my favourite part of the garden: the famous swing, La Balançoire.
+It’s right here in the garden - and if you sit at the café long enough, you’ll probably hear someone whisper, “Is that the swing?”

 The gardens are so inviting to linger and enjoy the familiar views that would have been seen by Suzanne Valadon and her son, Maurice Utrillo from their painting atelier, which has recently been restored to resemble what it was back in 1912.